CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

-   You only need this connection while you're uploading Fireworks workflows, examining them with commands like `lpad get_fws`, viewing workflow state via `lpad webgui`, and otherwise accessing the LaunchPad.
+   You only need this connection while you're uploading Fireworks workflows, examining them with commands like `lpad get_fws`, viewing workflow state via `lpad webgui`, or otherwise accessing the LaunchPad.
 It's fine to leave this connection open for days.
 It's also fine to close this connection while a workflow continues to run.